Some SuicideWarning Signs:

-Throughout, Sumner investigated ways to refute racism and bias prevalent in many psychological theories that suggested the inferiority of African Americans.
+Throughout his career, Sumner investigated ways to refute racism and bias prevalent in many psychological theories that suggested the inferiority of African Americans.

 Thomas, R. (2006).
 “Sumner, Francis Cecil.”
 African American National Biography, edited by Henry Louis Gates Jr, edited by Evelyn Brooks Higginbotham.
 Oxford African American Studies Center.